core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The client proceeds according to the following steps.

-1. The client prepares a unicast CoAP group request addressed to the proxy, and specifies the group URI where the request has to be forwarded to.
+1. The client prepares a unicast CoAP group request addressed to the proxy and specifies the group URI where the request has to be forwarded to.

    The client can specify the group URI as a string in the Proxy-Uri Option, or by using the Proxy-Scheme Option together with the Uri-* options (see {{Section 3.5.1 of I-D.ietf-core-groupcomm-bis}}).

-   Alternatively, the client can rely on the analogous options defined in {{I-D.ietf-core-href}}, i.e., on the Proxy-Cri Option conveying a CRI equivalent to the group URI, or on the Proxy-Scheme-Number Option together with the Uri-* options.
+   Alternatively, the client can rely on the analogous options defined in {{I-D.ietf-core-href}}, i.e., the Proxy-Cri Option conveying a CRI equivalent to the group URI, or the Proxy-Scheme-Number Option together with the Uri-* options.

-2. The client MUST retain the Token value used for this original unicast request beyond the reception of a first CoAP response matching with it.
-To this end, the client follows the same rules for Token retention defined for multicast CoAP requests in {{Section 3.1.5 of I-D.ietf-core-groupcomm-bis}}.
+2. The client MUST retain the Token value used for this original unicast request beyond the reception of a first CoAP response matching with the request.
+To this end, the client follows the same rules for Token retention that are defined for multicast CoAP requests in {{Section 3.1.5 of I-D.ietf-core-groupcomm-bis}}.

    In particular, the client picks an amount of time T that it is fine to wait for before freeing up the Token value.
 Specifically, the value of T MUST be such that:

    * T < T_r , where T_r is the amount of time that the client is fine to wait for before potentially reusing the Token value.
 Note that T_r MUST NOT be less than MIN_TOKEN_REUSE_TIME defined in {{Section 3.1.5 of I-D.ietf-core-groupcomm-bis}}.

-   * T should be at least the expected worst-case time taken by the request and response processing on the proxy and on the servers in the addressed CoAP group.
+   * T should be at least the expected worst-case amount of time taken by the request and response processing on the proxy and on the servers in the addressed CoAP group.

    * T should be at least the expected worst-case round-trip delay between the client and the proxy plus the worst-case round-trip delay between the proxy and any of the origin servers.

 3. The client MUST include the Multicast-Timeout Option defined in {{sec-multicast-timeout-option}} in the unicast request to send to the proxy.
 The option value specifies an amount of time T' < T. The difference (T - T') should be at least the expected worst-case round-trip time between the client and the proxy.

    The client can specify T' = 0 as option value, thus indicating to be not interested in receiving responses from the origin servers through the proxy.
-In such a case, the client SHOULD also include a No-Response Option {{RFC7967}} with value 26 (suppress all response codes), if it supports the option.
+In such a case, the client SHOULD also include a No-Response Option {{RFC7967}} with value 26 (suppress all response codes), if it supports that option.

    Consistently, if the unicast request to send to the proxy already included a No-Response Option with value 26, the client SHOULD specify T' = 0 as value of the Multicast-Timeout Option.

-4. The client processes the request as defined in {{I-D.ietf-core-groupcomm-bis}}, and also as in {{I-D.ietf-core-oscore-groupcomm}} when secure group communication is used between the client and the servers.
+4. The client processes the request as defined in {{I-D.ietf-core-groupcomm-bis}} and also as in {{I-D.ietf-core-oscore-groupcomm}} when secure group communication is used between the client and the servers.

 5. The client sends the request to the proxy as a unicast CoAP message.
 When doing so, the client protects the request according to the security association that it has with the proxy.